vinayhegde1990/devops-notes/docs/source/SSL.rst

 SSL
 ************

-*Some useful links to cover the basics of SSL*
+*Some useful links to explain the concepts of SSL*

 ########
 Concepts